 How Often Should You Do Aerobic Exercise?

 The department of health and human service (HHS) recommends that adults can get at least 30 minutes of moderate-intensity aerobic exercise at least 5 days a week.
-Increasing the amount of aerobic exercise can provide your more health benefits.
+Increasing the amount of aerobic exercise can provide more health benefits.

 Moderate aerobic exercise includes brisk walk and gentle bike rides.